-The other reason is that cats can’t tell the difference between real life and what’s happening on the TV.
-So, what do you suppose your cat would do if you happen to be watching a show about birds or if a commercial about some bug spray came on?
+The other reason is that cats can’t tell the difference between real life and what’s happening on TV.
+So, what do you suppose your cat would do if you happened to be watching a show about birds or if a commercial about some bug spray came on?

 They’ll jump up on the screen and try to attack it!
 The best way to avoid this disaster from happening to you is to train your cat to keep its paws off the TV at all times.